Hello everyone, good morning and I hope you are well today.

 Holy Family of Jesus, Mary and Joseph, pray for us.
 Amen

-Our daily scripture reading today comes from Saint Matthew’s Gospel.
-(Matthew 10:40) Verse quotation is from the CTS New Catholic Bible version.
+Our daily scripture reading today comes from Saint John’s Gospel.
+(John 10:14,15) The Verse quotation is from the CTS New Catholic Bible version.

 Our prayers for today: